2020 Fall Creek Junior High Osa Costa Rica Conservation Expedition

 DayLocationDescriptionLodging

-June 10Alajuela - Pura SuerteAfter breakfast we will depart for Pura Suerte, an ecological farm in the heart of the rain forest, about four hours drive south of the capital city.
+July 16Alajuela - Pura SuerteAfter breakfast we will depart for Pura Suerte, an ecological farm in the heart of the rain forest, about four hours' drive south of the capital city.
 Upon arrival we will tour Pura Suerte's organic farm for an introduction to the bountiful flora and fauna in the area, visit a nearby coffee plantation and enjoy a delicious dinner made from ingredients sourced directly from the forest and nearby farms.
 Throughout the program, we'll have the opportunity to interact with community members in Spanish, participate in cultural exchanges, and explore Costa Rican culture.Pura Suerte Jungalows

-June 15OsaToday, we'll pay a visit to the local community, where Reserva La Tortuga conducts yearlong environmental education campaigns with local schools.
-We may organize a nature walk with local students, build structures from reclaimed plastic, or have an afternoon on the beach with local students.
-More exact details on the nature of the project will be posted in the months leading up to departure.
-In the afternoon, we'll have free time in the town or go on another wildlife hike through the jungle.Reserva Playa Tortuga Field Station
+July 20OsaToday, we'll pay a visit to the local community, where yearlong environmental education campaigns are conducted.
+We may organize a nature walk with local students, create and maintain signs for the reserve or national parks, build structures from reclaimed plastic, or have an afternoon on the beach with local students.
+In the evening we'll take break from our projects and practice our spanish by visiting a waterfall popular amongst many locals.Hacienda Barú Field Station

-June 16Osa - UvitaAfter breakfast we'll say goodbye to our friends at Reserva Playa Tortuga, then head northwest to Uvita on the central Pacific coast.
-We will spend the afternoon having private surf lessons from some of Costa Rica's best instructors.
+July 22Osa - UvitaAfter breakfast we'll say goodbye to our friends at Hacienda Barú, then head northwest to the beach town of Uvita.
+We will spend the afternoon having private surf lessons from some of Costa Rica's best surfers.
 Never surfed before?
 No problem!
 The waves at Uvita are perfect for beginners and almost everyone is able to stand up.
-In the evening, we will have some down time at the hotel pool to relax and reflect on our experiences at Reserva Playa Tortuga.Hotel el Tecal
+In the evening, the group will have time for souvenier shopping and pool time at the hotel.El Tecal

-June 17Uvita - AlajuelaToday we'll end the trip with a splash as we whitewater raft down the Savegre River!
-After lunch we'll make the drive back to San Jose for a farewell dinner ahead of our international departure late this evening.Airplane
+July 23Uvita - Savegre River - AlajuelaToday we'll end the trip with a splash as we whitewater raft down the Savegre River!
+After lunch we'll make the drive back to San Jose for a farewell dinner ahead of our international departure the following morning.Casa Cielo Grande

 Accommodations